oicr-gsi/vidarr/plugin-guide.md

 until the workflow completes (successfully or not), at which point the resource may be reused by another workflow run.
 Within quota-type, some require information (_e.g._, the amount of RAM), while others are based purely on the existence of the workflow run (_e.g._, max-in-flight).
+The priority consumable resources operates within the restrictions imposed from quota resources.
 Other resource are more "throttling"-type.
-These include maintenance schedules and Prometheus alerts which block workflow runs from starting but don't track anything once the workflow run is underway.
+These include maintenance schedules and Prometheus alertsvwhich block workflow runs from starting but don't track anything once the workflow run is underway.

 Consumable resources are long-running.
 Whenever Vidarr attempts to run a workflow, it will consult the consumable resources to see if there is capacity